cloudfoundry/docs-dotnet-core-tutorial/README.md

-# docs-dotnet-tutorial
+# docs-dotnet-core-tutorial

-This repo contains a tutorial for deploying your first .NET app on Cloud Foundry.
+This repo contains a tutorial for deploying your first .NET Core app on Cloud Foundry.

 ## Set up MkDocs